 What we know about coronavirus continues to change.
 We understand your concerns, and will aim to provide the latest information and advice for people affected by mitochondrial diseases.
 Please note the information on this page is intended to supplement, not replace, general NHS guidance.
 We recommend bookmarking it and checking it regularly for updates.

 Please be advised that this list does not include all patients who were previously classed as ‘Clinically Extremely Vulnerable’ or at ‘Highest Risk’ of catching COVID-19 and advised to shield at the beginning of the pandemic.
-This means that in England and Scotland, not all mito patients will now automatically be eligible for free lateral flow testing, unless they fall into one of the categories listed above.

 How to access free lateral flow testing

 Patients with mitochondrial disease who believe that they qualify for free testing can order lateral flow tests online through this link; https://www.gov.uk/order-coronavirus-rapid-lateral-flow-tests

 If you believe that you or a family member with mito should be eligible for free testing, but after following the link find that you/ your family member are not eligible, we would recommend checking with your GP or mito specialist to get their advice/opinion.

 We are aware that some patients with mitochondrial disease have been sent priority PCR tests and offered treatment with antiviral drugs after testing positive for COVID-19.
 However, people with mitochondrial disease are not currently listed as being part of the patient cohort who are considered at highest risk of complications following infection with COVID-19 and therefore require antivirals.

 Our medical board support the view that having mitochondrial disease does not automatically put you at higher risk of a more severe reaction, although some individual patients may fall into this category due to complications associated with their condition.